yairp03/HoradotTV/README.md

 ## HoradotAPI

-The HoradotAPI is a library allowing you to access metadata and download shows/movies from content providers.
+The HoradotAPI library allows you to access metadata and download shows/movies from content providers.

-The library is very extensible and allows you to add support for new providers easily.
+The library is very extensible and allows you to easily add support for new providers.

 The library also has built-in support for the following providers:
 - SdarotTV
   - Access SdarotTV's search engine.
-  - Access metadata of shows, seasons and episodes.
+  - Access metadata of shows, seasons, and episodes.
   - Access SdarotTV's media servers.
   - Login to SdarotTV.
   - Signup to SdarotTV (Coming soon)